 - In addition, a complex and shifting macroeconomic environment needed to be understood and controlled for in any analysis as well as other sales and operations changes to branch and banker processes

 - In seeking a partner to help they also needed someone that could support internalization of key elements of any data driven program due to risk and data security requirements

-- Marketscience was retained to use BaseDynamics, an approach to MMM, to identify the drivers of short- and long-term customer acquisition.
+- Marketscience was retained to use BaseDynamics, our proprietary approach to MMM, to identify the drivers of short- and long-term customer acquisition.

 - It was very clear that certain programs and drivers would influence the baselines of the different banking products from checking, savings and investments to mortgages, loans and credit cards.